AI-Hypercomputer/cloud-diagnostics-xprof/README.md

 to give a specific name to the newly created VM.

-Lastly, there is a `--verbose` or `-v` flag that will provide information as the `xprof create` subcommand runs.
+Lastly, there is a `--verbose` or `-v` flag that will provide information as the `xprofiler create` subcommand runs.

-### Subcommand: `xprof list`
+### Subcommand: `xprofiler list`

-This command is used to list a VM instances created by the xprof tool.
+This command is used to list a VM instances created by the `xprofiler` tool.

 Usage details:

 ```
-xprof list
+xprofiler list
   [--help]
   [--zone ZONE_NAME]
   [--log-directory GS_PATH [GS_PATH ...]]